 Design

 My version of the Metal does not include magnets, but Lock-Jaw has indicated that the non-magnetic version is being phased out in favor of a magnetic variant.
-I actually tried to buy the magnetic version to use in this comparison guide, but it was unfortanately out of stock at that time.
+I actually tried to buy the magnetic version to use in this comparison guide, but it was unfortunately out of stock at that time.

 Who should buy it